Security

 3. Authentication and Authorization: This is the process of verifying a user’s identity and granting access to specific resources or actions.
 This helps to prevent unauthorized access to sensitive information.

-By using Angular interceptors, developers can implement these security measures in straightforward and efficient manner.
+By using Angular interceptors, developers can implement these security measures in a straightforward and efficient manner.
 For example, they can use interceptors to add authentication headers to HTTP requests, as well as validate and encrypt sensitive data before it’s transmitted.

 Conclusion